vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     print(new_value)
 ```

-Our function now has the `value` parameter, which accepts an argument passed to `square` when called.
+Your function now has the `value` parameter, which accepts an argument passed to `square` when called.
 In the function body, the variable `new_value` takes the square of _value_, which is then printed out.

 You will now define your own function.
 You will define the function `shout` which takes a string argument and prints out that string, appended with `'!!!'`.